Bosso, Nigeria

 In 2014, Bosso became home to thousands of refugees fleeing fighting in Borno State.
 The government of Niger State requested help from UNHCR to build temporary facilities; additional funding is needed for shelter, water, and food.

 Climate

-The district experiences yearly highs of 33.5°C, 151.08 days with precipitation, and 130.0 millimetres of precipitation.
+The district experiences yearly highs of 33.5 °C, 151.08 days with precipitation, and 130.0 millimetres or 5.1 inches of precipitation.

 Temperature

 Bosso's temperature will be greatly impacted by climate change, with a positive trend of rising mean annual temperatures and falling temperatures.